aws/amazon-vpc-cni-k8s/README.md

 If both `WARM_IP_TARGET` and `MINIMUM_IP_TARGET` are set, `ipamD` will attempt to meet both constraints.
 This environment variable overrides `WARM_ENI_TARGET` behavior.

+`MINIMUM_IP_TARGET`
+Type: Integer
+Default: None

+Specifies the number of total IP addresses that the `ipamD` daemon should attempt to allocate for pod assignment on the node.
+`MINIMUM_IP_TARGET` behaves identically to `WARM_IP_TARGET` except that instead of setting a target number of free IP addresses to keep available at all times, it sets a target number for a floor on how many total IP addresses are allocated.

+`MINIMUM_IP_TARGET` is for pre-scaling, `WARM_IP_TARGET` is for dynamic scaling.
+For example, suppose a cluster has an expected pod density of approximately 30 pods per node.
+If `WARM_IP_TARGET` is set to 30 to ensure there are enough IPs allocated up front by the CNI, then 30 pods are deployed to the node, the CNI will allocate an additional 30 IPs, for a total of 60, accelerating IP exhaustion in the relevant subnets.
+If instead `MINIMUM_IP_TARGET` is set to 30 and `WARM_IP_TARGET` to 2, after the 30 pods are deployed the CNI would allocate an additional 2 IPs.
+This still provides elasticity, but uses roughly half as many IPs as using WARM_IP_TARGET alone (32 IPs vs 60 IPs).

+This also improves reliability of the EKS cluster by reducing the number of calls necessary to allocate or deallocate private IPs, which may be throttled, especially at scaling-related times.

 ---

 `MINIMUM_IP_TARGET`